kogakure/website-gatsby-stefanimhoff.de/content/showcases/xing-onboarding-illustrations/index.md

 I was asked to create three new illustrations that could be used for an Onboarding screen on [XING](https://www.xing.com/).
 The screen was intended to let users choose their current working status.

 One icon was needed for _Job Beginners_, one for _Professionals_ and one for _Retired People_.
-One of the objectives was to make sure the icons fit into the **XING illustration brand styleguide**.
+One of the objectives was to make sure the icons fit into the **XING illustration brand style guide**.

 </Row>